 Appropriate Vaccine Usage

-This tells you the percentage of residents that have received the pneumonia and flu vaccines.
-Higher vaccination rates should be the norm at this point.
+This is the percentage of patients that received the pneumonia and flu vaccines.
+High vaccination rates should be the norm at this point.

 Residents Maintain Autonomy